-An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
-Equity instruments are recorded at the proceeds received, net of direct issue costs.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
+Equity instruments issued are recognised at the proceeds received, net of direct issue costs.

 Repurchase of the Company's own equity instruments is recognised and deducted directly in equity.
 No gain or loss is recognised in profit or loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.